-KPMG served as the Company's independent registered public accounting firm for the Company's fiscal years ended December 31, 2018 and 2019.
-The following sets forth the aggregate fees billed by KPMG to the Company for the audit of our annual financial statements for the years ended December 31, 2018 and 2019, and fees billed for other services rendered by KPMG during those periods (in thousands).
+KPMG served as the Company's independent registered public accounting firm for the Company's fiscal years ended December 31, 2019 and 2020.
+The following sets forth the aggregate fees billed by KPMG to the Company for the audit of our annual financial statements for the years ended December 31, 2019 and 2020, and fees billed for other services rendered by KPMG during those periods (in thousands).

-2018 2019
+2019

-Audit fee (1) \$ 4,242 5,200
+Audit fee (1) \$ 5,200 4,326

-Audit-related fee (2) 5
+Audit-related fee (2)

 Tax fee (3)

 All other fee (4)

-Total \$ 4,247 5,200
+Total \$ 5,200 4,326

-(1) Fees for services in connection with the audit of our financial statements and review of our quarterly financial statements.

-- (2) Fees for services in connection with the data of our matched statements in review of our quarterly matched statements.
-(3) Fees for tax compliance, tax planning, and tax advice, including tax return preparation and requests for rulings or technical advice from tax authorities. - (4) Fees for services provided, excluding the services described above, if any.
+- (1) Fees for services in connection with the audit of our financial statements and review of our quarterly financial statements. - (2) Fees for services provided in connection with financial due diligence. - (3) Fees for tax compliance, tax planning, and tax advice, including tax return preparation and requests for rulings or technical advice from tax authorities. - (4) Fees for services provided, excluding the services described above, if any.

-In making its appointment of KPMG as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2020, the Audit Committee considered whether KPMG's provision of non-audit services is compatible with maintaining KPMG's independence.
+In making its appointment of KPMG as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2021, the Audit Committee considered whether KPMG's provision of non-audit services is compatible with maintaining KPMG's independence.
 KPMG does not presently provide any non-audit services to the Company.